-Have you ever woken up in a hotel room, face stained with mascara and a throat that feels like you ate you guzzled sand — instead of tequila — the night before?
-OK, well that maybe only happens in Vegas, but the 11:00 a.m. checkout might be the worst part about a hotel stay.
+Have you ever woken up in a hotel room, face stained with mascara and a throat that feels like you guzzled sand -- instead of tequila -- the night before?
+Okay, well that maybe only happens in Vegas, but the 11:00 a.m. checkout might be the worst part about a hotel stay.
 That is unless your room is next to the ice machine.
-With “Overstay Checkout,” people were able to stay in their Art Series Hotel room until the next guest arrived — either later that day, the next day, or even in a week.
-It “beat sales targets and generated an 359% ROI” reported Warc.
+With “Overstay Checkout,” people were able to stay in their Art Series Hotel room until the next guest arrived -- either later that day, the next day, or even in a week.
+It “beat sales targets and generated a 359% ROI” reported Warc.

-Forget the blackout at the Super Bowl (I can say that word now, right?).
-Oreo was “winning” long before the lights went out.
+Forget the blackout at the Super Bowl -- Oreo was “winning” long before the lights went out.
 With its “Daily Twist” campaign, Oreo was early to the game of using a newsroom-style production method for advertising.
-For 100 days, it created a graphic that embodied what people were talking about that day — from a rover landing to the new “Batman” premier to Cheesecake Day (July 30 if you need to update your calendar).
+For 100 days, it created a graphic that embodied what people were talking about that day -- from a rover landing to the new “Batman” premier to Cheesecake Day (July 30 if you need to update your calendar).